Louise Pratt: First term (2008–2014)

-Second term (2016–present)
+Second term (2016–2025)

 Following Pratt's defeat she took up work in the community sector, working for Western Australia's peak housing and homelessness service and serving on the Board of the Burnett Institute.
-She was the fourth candidate on the Western Australian ALP ticket for the Senate in the 2016 election, and was re-elected to the Senate.
+She was the fourth candidate (out of 12 rather the usual 6 for half-Senate elections, due to the double dissolution) on the Western Australian ALP ticket for the Senate in the 2016 election, and was re-elected to the Senate.
 Following her election, Pratt was subsequently appointed to the Shadow Ministry, as Shadow Assistant Minister for Families and Communities.

+In May 2022 Pratt was appointed Deputy Government Whip in the Senate.
+In February 2024 Pratt announced her retirement from the Senate.

 Personal life

-Pratt has a son, born in October 2014, whom she co-parents with her former partner Aram Hosie, a trans man and LGBTI community activist, as well as Western Australian state Labor MLC Stephen Dawson and his partner Dennis Liddelow, one of whom is the biological father.
+Pratt has a son, born in October 2014, who she co-parents with her former partner Aram Hosie, a trans man and LGBTI community activist, as well as Western Australian state Labor MLC Stephen Dawson and his partner Dennis Liddelow, one of whom is the biological father.
+Pratt married her long-term partner Rebecca Misich in June 2023.